gowthamsundaresan/eigenevents/README.md

 | `getWithdrawalQueuedEvents`                 | Emitted when a withdrawal is queued, marking the initiation of the withdrawal process.
 This event is used to track the start of the withdrawal's waiting period, governed by the previously set withdrawal delay blocks.                                                        | `withdrawalRoot: bytes32, withdrawal: { staker: address, delegatedTo: address, withdrawer: address, nonce: uint256, startBlock: uint256, strategies: [address], shares: [uint256] }` |

 ### StrategyManager.sol

-Here's a detailed table listing all the functions from the `StrategyEvents.js` associated with the `StrategyManager` contract, descriptions of when each event is emitted according to the Solidity contract comments, and the exact parameters outputted by the code in `StrategyEvents.js`:

 | Function Name                                  | Event Description                                                                                                                                                                                                                              | Output Parameters                                                      |
 | ---------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------- |